mrismanaziz/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## Shout out to my grandma, that's the only way she can hear.